ryz1g/Pigeon-Messenger/README.md

 # Pigeon-Messenger
 This is a GUI based text and image messenger using Kivy and Python.
-Other functionalities will be added soon.
+Currently the layout is built.
+Functionalities will be added soon.

 Run from main.py